cornell-zhang/catalyst2018/lab2/README.md

     </font>
 </figure>

-Once this is working properly, let’s try to extend the code we’ve just written such that we make one LED light up when the right bumper is pressed and the other light up when the other LED is pressed.
+We will now extend the code to make one LED light up when the right bumper is pressed and the other light up when the left bumper is pressed.
 The code for this part is shown in Figure 5 below.
-Verify that this works as expected after finishing and uploading the code to your Arduino.
+Verify that this works as expected after typing the code into the IDE and uploading it to your Arduino.

 <a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/BlinkingLEDAndSwitchControlledLEDCode.png" target="_blank">Link to image of blinking LED and switch-controlled LED code example</a>